 The Vancouver Police Department, along with the Office of the Police Complaints Commissioner, have found claims of discreditable conduct against the officers were substantiated following an investigation ordered by Nelson police chief Donovan Fisher last year.

-The investigation was launched last year after complaints about eight current and former sharing inappropriate content and messages including alleged racist comments between 2018 and 2020.
+The investigation was launched last year after complaints about eight current and former officers sharing inappropriate content and messages including alleged racist comments between 2018 and 2020.

 According to a media release from the City of Nelson, two of the officers have been cleared of any wrongdoing while one has had an additional neglect of duty allegation substantiated against them.